daveho/CloudCoderWebsite/install/servers.md

 	mysql --user=root --pass \
 		--execute="grant all on cloudcoderdb.* to 'cloudcoder'@'localhost'"

-Again, replace `cloudcoder` and `cloudcoderdb` with the user name and database name you chose previously.
+Again, replace `cloudcoder` and `cloudcoderdb` with the username and database name you chose previously.

 ### Configuring Apache2